 They could do nothing, or they could bite the bullet and use products that were both intended for and marketed toward women, which made for awkward glances at the checkout counter.

 The good news is that today things are different, and there are a ton of skincare products aimed directly at men.

-The bad news is that, while there’s definitely a much higher quantity of men’s skincare options available, they’re not all equal in quality.
+The bad news is that, while there’s definitely a much higher quantity of men’s skincare and body products available, they’re not all equal in quality.

 Some lines are the shit, many others are… well, just shit.

 I recently spent a few weeks trying out Lumin, one of the more popular men-specific brands on the market, to see which end of the quality spectrum they fall on.

 Read on to learn the full results of my Lumin skin care review and find out if their Age Management Set lived up to the hype (and the price tag).

 This review came about because a Lumin rep reached out to ask if I would review their product.

 As I always do when brands reach out, I told them I’d be happy to try it, but only if they were comfortable with me writing a thorough, honest and transparent review.

 They agreed and sent me the set of products, and the review that follows consists of my honest, unfiltered (and occasionally alliterative) opinions.